rzuckerm/solidity-docker-image/README.md

 ## Structure of Program

-The struction of the program is expected to be this:
+The structure of the program is expected to be this:

 ```solidity
 // SPDX-License-Identifier: MIT